Blog

 • Insight Quality: Can we trust the outputs of AI?

 AI is here to stay.
-We’re already seeing how emerging technologies will reshape our industry in the years ahead – and we must change our mindset and adapt our practices accordingly.
+We’re already seeing how emerging technologies will reshape our industry in the years ahead, and we must change our mindset and adapt our practices accordingly.

-Babita asserts, “If you have an innovative mindset, you’ll be comfortable with the potential discomfort AI will bring.”
+Babita asserts, “if you have an innovative mindset, you’ll be comfortable with the potential discomfort AI will bring.”

 Whilst the AI revolution may be daunting, it’s also an exhilarating opportunity for researchers who are willing to embrace change and push the boundaries of possibility.